The Patchwork Project

 Deep Human Connection

 Communities plant together.
 Families nurture their plots.
 Neighbours connect over hedgehog sightings.
 These patches rewild people as much as they rewild the land.
+We connect with what we see, if we don't see it we don't connect with it.
+So how do we change this not by expensive gardens, days out or huge changes but something instead on our doorstep, literally.